Once you’ve joined the Discogs Community Translation Team, get started and…

 - Discogs Identity Provider: this project will eventually replace our “Login Localization” project, once we upgrade our login and account creation code.

 - There may be other projects visible from your Transifex dashboard.
-Feel free to ask in the i18n Group if you need more information about a project.
+Check the Announcements section under the Project in Transifex, or feel free to ask in the i18n Group if you need more information about a project.

 - Project: There are several “Projects” within the Discogs Transifex account:

 - Resource: Each Project has different “Resources” that require translation.
-For the Database Guidelines project, each Resource is a different section of the Database Guidelines.
-The Discogs.com Localization Project includes only two resources: all website strings are contained in either the en or the en_js Resource.
+For the Database Guidelines & Help Center project, each Resource is a different section of the Database Guidelines or help document.
+The Discogs.com Localization Project includes only two resources: all website strings are contained in eitherthe i18n/messages.pot (master) or the i18n/messages_js.pot (master) Resource.

 - String: A string is a sequence of characters.
 A string can be a word, phrase, or even a full paragraph.
 It can contain numbers as well as variables, and even HTML tags.
 “Save settings” and “Please look at %(url)s for more detail.” are both examples of strings.